 Mashed Cauliflower with Cheese and Dill

-Mashed Cauliflower with Cheese and Dill is the first recipe for cauliflower mash I ever posted on Kalyn’s Kitchen, and even now that mashed cauliflower has become mainstream, the flavors here are still a winner!
-Use Cauliflower Recipes for more tasty ideas for cauliflower!
+Mashed Cauliflower with Cheese and Dill is the first recipe for cauliflower mash I ever posted on Kalyn’s Kitchen!
+And even now that mashed cauliflower has become mainstream and there are endless variations, the flavors here are still a winner!

 For about a month now I’ve been fixated on dill, and here I am using dill again.
 I loved this Mashed Cauliflower with Cheese and Dill and how can you go wrong with cauliflower, dill, feta, and other cheeses?
 The recipe was adapted from Dill and Colby Mashed Cauliflower by Sue at Coffee and Cornbread.
 Unfortunately I’ve loved my fresh dill so much that it’s been trimmed within an inch of it’s life, so I’ll have to ignore it and let some feathery leaves grow out before I can have another dill frenzy.